Dow futures drop over 1,000 points after Trump's coronavirus plan fails to impress investors

 Australia's S&P/ASX 200, which entered a bear market on Wednesday, sank 7.4%.
 The Shanghai Composite Index ended the day down 1.5%.
 Hong Kong's Hang Seng Index finished 3.7% lower, while South Korea's Kospi Index closed down 3.9%.
 Both indexes are flirting with bear market territory.

-Brent crude futures, the global oil benchmark, were down nearly 5.3%, last trading at $33,90 per barrel.
+Brent crude futures -- the global oil benchmark -- were down more than 6%, last trading at $33.54 per barrel.

 The travel ban announced by Trump will run for 30 days, and is intended to insulate Americans from the coronavirus outbreak.
 The measure takes effect Friday at midnight and applies to countries in the Schengen Area, a zone without border controls that includes Italy, Germany, France, Spain and 22 other nations.
 The United Kingdom is not included.